Supporting leadership for transforming existing congregations and new worshiping communities

 $3,000 to $5,000

-No more than three total awards.
-Total awards may not exceed $15,000.
+No more than five total awards.
+Total awards may not exceed $25,000.

-Transformational Leadership Debt Assistance is offered with loan forgiveness at the completion of 18 months of continuous service in a qualifying position.
+The Mission Agency’s Loan Forgiveness for Pastors is an educational loan program.
+The loan is interest free during the 12 months of service in a qualifying position.
 If the borrower fails to meet the conditions for forgiveness, the loan must be repaid with interest.

 Managing Educational Debt